-One in five homebuyers instructs only a basic mortgage valuation report.
+One in five homebuyers instructs only a basic mortgage valuation report usually because it has the lowest house survey cost.
 Many of these homebuyers are hit with unexpected repair bills when they move in.
 It is your responsibility to choose a survey based on the condition of the property itself, not the cost of the survey.
-Money spent on a decent home survey can save you a fortune in the future and help you avoid expensive surprises after you have moved in.
+Opting for a basic survey may cost you deeply in the long run.
+Money spent on a house survey with a more detailed report can save you a fortune in the future and help you avoid expensive surprises after you have moved in.

 There are a few different types of house surveys that you should consider, as outlined below.
 Have a read below to find out which types of survey level would suit your needs.